 *C. W. Jefferys (25 August 1869 – 8 October 1951)

 Samuel de Champlain[ii] (13 August 1574 – 25 December 1635)

 There were fatalities during the winter of 1605-1606 but most men survived and Champlain’s Ordre du Bon-Temps may have helped.
 However, “[t]he Order’s practices were established by the first Chief Steward Marc Lescarbot.”
 Lescarbot, a lawyer, also established a theater: le Théâtre de Neptune, and wrote and published a History of New France (Histoire de la Nouvelle-France), in 1609.

 However, Champlain is not the founder of Acadia.
 Pierre du Gua de Monts or Mons is the person who raised the funds from various merchants to travel to North America.
 He organized the expedition to the current Atlantic Ocean, or more precisely, Nova Scotia.[iii]
-As for Champlain, as written above, he was Du Gua de Monts‘s[iv] cartographer and his lieutenant.
-He, Du Gua, and their men first settled on Isle Sainte-Croix, but moved to Port-Royal, today’s Annapolis Royal, where the Order of Good Cheers was founded and where Acadie (algatig, MicMac) rooted itself.
+As for Champlain, as written above, he was Du Gua de Monts‘[iv] cartographer and his lieutenant.
+He, Du Gua, and their men first settled on Isle Sainte-Croix, but moved to Port-Royal, today’s Annapolis Royal, where the Order of Good Cheers was founded and where Acadie (from Acadia or algatig, MicMac) rooted itself.

 Champlain: a lack of records